How to Improve Flexibility for Surfers, Getting out of Pain, and Improving How you Move…. Green Balls.

 Tennis ball love… or a foam roller… it’s simple and effective.
 The only excuse you’ve got to not use it is that you’re too damn lazy.

-If you want more insight into this tennis ball love… Or if you’re dealing with some nagging aches, want to improve your flexibility, and want a full resource for stretching, dynamic stretches, tissue release, trigger point work, foam rolling, flexibility drills….
+If you want more insight into this tennis ball love… Or if you’re dealing with some nagging aches, want to improve your flexibility for surfers, and want a full resource for stretching, dynamic stretches, tissue release, trigger point work, foam rolling, flexibility drills….
 Check out my full program: STRETCHES FOR SURFERS- DYNAMIC FLEXIBILITY

 surf movement nutrition life